dpc10ster/RJafroc/README.md

 * Extends and replaces Windown version of software (JAFROC: https://www.devchakraborty.com)

 ### RJafroc code development history ###
-* The C++ code is src directory was mostly written by a student who is no longer working for me.
+* The C++ code in src directory was mostly written by a student who is no longer working for me.
 Unfortunately, the code does not pass the Solaris compiler, I do not have a Solaris machine to test, and I am not proficient in C++.
 Long story short, the CRAN version got removed and there is not much I can do about it.
 Hence the decision to distribute the code directly from GitHub.

 ### How do I get set up?
 Short version, install directly from GitHub ###
 * Install R and RStudio.